stackforge/pecan/docs/source/quick_start.rst

 The base project template creates the configuration file with the basic settings you need to run your Pecan application in ``config.py``.
-This file includes the host and port to run the serves on, the location where your controllers and templates are stored on disk, and the name of the directory containing any static files.
+This file includes the host and port to run the server on, the location where your controllers and templates are stored on disk, and the name of the directory containing any static files.